informatici/openhospital/README.md

 - improve the [documentation][doc]
 - contribute code patches to one of the components

-> NB: GitHub Issues are disabled on the repositories of individual components.
-They are enabled on this repository to collect bug reports from end users and issues about this repository only.
-Instead, Jira is used to collect issues and plan the development across all OH components.

 ## Documentation

 Read on about Open Hospital: